 Restricted Stock.
-The Compensation Committee awarded 1,989 and 58,083 shares of restricted stock to employees on February 26, 2015 and April 1, 2015, respectively, under the Plan, at a fair market value of \$187.14 per share and \$197.99 per share, respectively.
-On May 14, 2015 and July 22, 2015, our non-employee Directors were awarded an aggregate of 3,323 and 3,384 shares of restricted stock, respectively, under the Plan at a fair market value of \$184.76 per share and \$182.38 per share, respectively.
-These shares represent a portion of the compensation we pay our non-employee Directors, and all of the shares have been placed in a non-employee Director deferred compensation account maintained by Simon.
+The Compensation Committee awarded 1,989 and 58,083 shares of Simon restricted stock to employees on February 26, 2015 and April 1, 2015, respectively, under the Plan, at a fair market value of \$187.14 per share and \$197.99 per share, respectively.
+On May 14, 2015 and July 22, 2015, Simon's non-employee Directors were awarded an aggregate of 3,323 and 3,384 shares of restricted stock, respectively, under the Plan at a fair market value of \$184.76 per share and \$182.38 per share, respectively.
+These shares represent a portion of the compensation Simon pays its non-employee Directors, and all of the shares have been placed in a non-employee Director deferred compensation account maintained by Simon.
 The grant date fair value of the employee restricted stock awards is being recognized as expense over the three-year vesting service period.
 The grant date fair value of the Director restricted stock awards is being recognized as expense over the one-year vesting service period.
+In accordance with our partnership agreement, we issued an equal number of units to Simon that are subject to the same vesting conditions as the restricted stock.